 We will cover the basics of how to take a compass bearing and determine your pacing.
 SST 261 03:00 Basic GPS Skills & Geocaching Session 4 Learn how to use a GPS for navigating in the backwoods and how to make geocaching a Troop activity to help your Scouts learn how to use a CPS and have fun in the outdoors searching for caches.
 03:00 Cub Scouts Beyond the Badges Session 4 Scouts can earn other awards beyond their rank badges.
 We'll cover religious emblems, sports and academics, internet Scout patch, Outdoor Activity Award, World Conservation Award, Leave No Trace Award, Outdoor Ethics Awareness/Action Awards, Conservation Good Turn Award, Emergency Preparedness Award and more!!
 Service projects will also be discussed.
 SST 143 03:00 Derbies Session 4 Pinewood Derby!!!!
 We all know about the Pinewood Derby.
 There are cars racing down the tracks while the Scouts are screaming and having a good ole time.
 But did you know that there are TWO other derbies that the Scouts can enjoy?
 This is your time to learn about running a Pinewood Derby, Raingutter Regatta, and the Space Derby.
 Opportunities for a variety will make the Scouting experience better.
 03:00 Open Fire, Dutch Oven and Reflector Oven Cooking Session 4 This is a hands-on cooking experience in which you will learn various ways that you can cook over an open fire with your Cub and Webelos Scouts.
 This course will also cover the how's and why's of Dutch Oven cooking.
 You will learn some basic Dutch Oven recipes that your Scouts will enjoy.
 You will also learn how to make a reflector oven and how to bake in the reflector oven that you make.
 SST 148 03:00 Plan and Conduct a Den Meeting and Pack Meeting Session 4 Listening to someone tell you how to plan and conduct a den meeting and pack meeting is great, but doing is an essential part of learning.
 This Course will provide you an opportunity, under the guidance of experienced leaders, to actually plan and conduct a den meeting and pack meeting!
 SST 217 03:00 Problem Solving for Scoutmasters and Assistant Scoutmasters Session 4 Learn how to avoid and solve problems Scoutmasters and Assistant Scoutmasters experience in both large

 and small troops.
-SST 903 03:00 Trip Planning and Where To Go Camping Session 4 Learn about The Tour Plan, health and safety concerns in trip planning (including how to make sure you can obtain health care for an injured Scout).
+SST 903 03:00 Trip Planning and Where To Go Camping Session 4 Learn about the Tour Plan, health and safety concerns in trip planning (including how to make sure you can obtain health care for an injured Scout).
 Learn about resources to help you determine where to go camping, and about camping awards available for your unit.
+Additionally, this class will answer your questions such as What is Lightweight?
+What are advantages of lightening your load?
+What are the largest weight savings items?
+We will look at the Cost vs. Benefit of lighter gear.
+We will talk about comfort, safety and if any additional outdoors skills are needed when going lighter.
 SST 218 03:00 Working With a Disabled Boy Scout in Your Unit Session 4 Learn how work with your Scout who is not advancing or is being disruptive and have ADD, ADHD, Autism, Learning Disabilities or other disabilities.
 Also includes the new advancement procedures for a Boy Scout who requests extra time to complete requirements for the Eagle Rank.
 SST 801 03:00 Youth Protection Training & Certification Session 4 Youth protection training and a current certification are mandatory for all adults leaders.
 This certification is good for 2 years.
 All adult leaders must take this course every 2 years.